Cornell Feeders Live Updates

 March 11, 2021It’s Time To Vote!

-Over the past two weeks, the Bird Cams Lab community has worked together to share and discuss ideas on the Wonder Board and Question Design Board.
-The community is full of curiosity and has proposed many interesting questions.
-Given that…
+It’s time to choose what data we will collect for the Cornell Feeders Live investigation.
+Over the past two weeks, the Bird Cams Lab community has worked together to share and discuss ideas on the Wonder Board and Question Design…

 • May 9, 2018How To Use Disqus

+What is Disqus?
 Disqus is an easy-to-use discussion tool that you’ll use to comment or upvote other comments in any Bird Cams Lab forum.
-On the forums, you’ll be able to post questions, share your thoughts, and provide links to helpful information.
-In…
+On the forums, you’ll be able to post questions, share your thoughts, and provide links to…

 • May 18, 2018How to Choose or Refine a Good Cam-Testable Question